 New York has many world-class observation decks, making it difficult for a visitor to choose – from where should they see the city’s skyline?

-Four of our favorite observatories are – Empire State Building, Top of the Rock, One World Trade Center, and The Vessel at Hudson Yards.
+Four of our favorite observatories are – Empire State Building, Top of the Rock, One World Observatory, and The Edge at Hudson Yards.

-Of these, the Empire State Building is 90 years old, and The Vessel welcomed its first tourist only in 2019.
+Of these, the Empire State Building is 90 years old, and The Edge welcomed its first tourist only in 2019.

 Visitors stuck between the classic and the modern end up choosing between Empire State Building or One World Observatory.